Protection Order Abuse Versus the Bill of Rights

 There are many examples of a men and women accused falsely in a restraining order by his spouses.
 The man I think of suffered estrangement from his children (including mandated parental supervised visits), an emotion-filled legal battle, the shouldering of extremely expensive legal bills, and denial of access to his rightful property (including firearms).

-To see what innocent parents go through: use google to find many egregious cases.
+To see what innocent parents often go through, use google to find many egregious cases.

 Also see my other hubs,